Tracker · The Money

 Races

-Leading the Future's advertising focuses on issues like healthcare and cost of living rather than AI policy.
-Despite being funded by major Trump donors including a16z and Palantir's Joe Lonsdale, the White House has publicly pushed back against the group because it backs Democratic candidates.
+Leading the Future's advertising focuses on healthcare and cost of living rather than AI policy.
+Despite being funded by major Trump donors, the White House has publicly pushed back against the group because it backs Democratic candidates.
 A White House official told NBC News: "Any group run by Schumer acolytes will not have the blessing of the president or his team."

 Backers

-Anthropic ($20M, restricted to education and public awareness — cannot be used for elections).
-Other donors undisclosed under 501(c)(4) status.
+Anthropic ($20M to the 501(c)(4), restricted to education and public awareness, cannot be used for elections).
+Direct super PAC donors include Jan Leike (Anthropic, $100K to each arm), Girish Sastry ($75K), Peter Lofgren (Anthropic, $5K), and Matthew Fisher (Adobe, $1K).
 Led by former Reps.
 Brad Carson (D-OK) and Chris Stewart (R-UT).

 Races